“Resentment is like drinking poison and then hoping it will kill your enemies.”

 It often occurs in couples when one or both the partners feel hurt or offended by the other and think that their actions were deliberate.

 The first step to solving any problem is the recognition of the problem.
-Resentment in a marriage has several red flags, which you can identify if you look for them.
+Resentment is one of the biggest red flags in a relationship that you can identify.

 What Are The Signs Of Resentment In A Relationship?